chesternaguit/GenericDataObject/README.md

       //matches the Internal Names in your SharePoint List public string Nick_x0020_Name { get; set; }

-      //otherwise you may use the helper class FieldNameAttribute
+      //otherwise you may use the helper class "FieldNameAttribute"
       //to specify SharePoint List's Internal Name
       [FieldName("Primary_x0020_Address")]
       public string PrimaryAddress { get; set; }
     }

 <h4>USE IT AS A HELPER</h4>